StevensND/ghidra-port-mods-guide/Ghidra/Ghidra Dark Theme File/readme.md

 2. On Ghidra, click on `Edit`, then `Theme` and finally `Import`

-3. Search the path where you downloaded the .zip file
+3. Search the path where you extracted the .theme file

 4. Select the .theme file.